ufuksak04/DiscountSurvivalGames/README.md

   The project was meant as a learning experience and a personal project, which lead to some implementation deferrals.
 I will talk about them and reflect on what could be done better here:

-  - The GameManager class splits games into functions of the GameManager class and the GameControllerTask (a BukkitTask child class).
-I would like to refactor this code to have a single unified `Game` class that creates and handles all BukkitTask logic within its own instance.
+  - The `GameManager` class splits games into functions of the `GameManager` class and the `GameControllerTask` (a `BukkitRunnable` child class).
+I would like to refactor this code to have a single unified `Game` class that creates and handles all `BukkitRunnable` logic within its own instance.
   - For simplicity's sake, I used world generation per game rather than creating an isolated server instance for each game.
 I recognize that this is a limitation as it causes a massive lag spike on the server that hosts all games as a shared resource, and also increases the creation time for each game.
   - The codebase does not consistently implement programming good practice.